 When you find someone who you’d like to connect with, reach out with a note asking for their help with a message that goes something like this:

 “Hi, (name) I’m a results-based Social Media Director in training from (city).
-I want to work with (companies/industry) and I was wondering if you could help me out.
-What’s your biggest challenge or frustration with Social Media?”
+I want to work with people in [Industry name] and I was wondering if you could help me out.
+What’s your biggest challenge or frustration with Social Media these days?”

 Ensure you customize the message with their name to make it more personal and avoid getting flagged for SPAM.